-or creative and performing arts

-About how to Children's Jigsaw Topic - Isaiah 41:10

-manage constructive Celebrating So do not fear,

-setbacks/percei coping Difference for I am with

-ved failures, strategies are you; do not be

-including how believed to dismayed, for I

-to reframe buffer the am your God.
-I

-healthy effects of will strengthen

-thinking. stressful you and help

-experiences. you; I will

-uphold you

-with my

-righteous right

-hand.

-To identify Y3: How we Journey in Love 1 Corinthians

-external live in love , 12

-genitalia and Y4: God loves The body is a

-internal us in our unit, though it

-reproductive differences. is made up of

-organs in males Y5: God's love many parts;

-and females for everyone and though all

-and how the Y6: The wonder its parts are

-process of of God's love in many, they

-puberty relates creating new form one body.

-to human life

-reproduction.

-About the Y3: How we Journey in Love 2 Corinthians

-physical and live in love 5:17

-emotional Y4: God loves Therefore, if

-changes that us in our anyone is in

-happen when differences.
-Christ, the new

-approaching creation has

-· · · · · · · · · · · · · · · · · · · and during puberty (including mensuration, key facts about the menstrual cycle and menstrual wellbeing, erections and wet dream) Y5: God's love for everyone Y6: The wonder of God's love in creating new life come: The old has gone, the new is here!
+or creative and performing arts About how to manage setbacks/percei ved failures, including how to reframe healthy thinking.
+Children's constructive coping strategies are believed to buffer the effects of stressful experiences.
+Jigsaw Topic - Celebrating Difference Isaiah 41:10 So do not fear, for I am with you; do not be dismayed, for I am your God.
+I will strengthen you and help you; I will uphold you with my righteous right hand.
+To identify external genitalia and internal reproductive organs in males and females and females and how the process of puberty relates to human reproduction.
+Y3: How we live in love Y4: God loves us in our differences.
+Y5: God's love for everyone Y6: The wonder of God's love in creating new life Journey in Love 1 Corinthians 12 The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
+About the physical and emotional changes that happen when approaching Y3: How we live in love Y4: God loves us in our differences.
+Journey in Love 2 Corinthians 5:17 Therefore, if anyone is in Christ, the new creation has and during puberty (including mensuration, key facts about the menstrual cycle and menstrual wellbeing, erections and wet dream) Y5: God's love for everyone Y6: The wonder of God's love in creating new life come: The old has gone, the new is here!
 About how hygiene routines change during the time of puberty, the importance of keeping clean and how to maintain personal hygiene.
 Y3: How we live in love Y4: God loves us in our differences.
 Y5: God's love for everyone Y6: The wonder of God's love in creating new life Journey in Love 3 John 1-2 Beloved, I pray that all may go well with you and that you may be in good health, as it goes well with your soul.
 About the process of reproduction and birth as part of the human life cycle; how babies are conceived and born (and that there are ways Y3: How we live in love Y4: God loves us in our differences.
 Y5: God's love for everyone Y6: The wonder of God's love in creating new life Journey in Love Genesis 9:7 As for you, be fruitful and multiply; Populate the earth abundantly and multiply in it.

 to prevent a baby being made): how babies need to be cared for.
-About where to get more information, help and advice about growing and changing, especially about puberty.
-Y3: How we live in love Y4: God loves us in our differences.
-Y5: God's love for everyone Y6: The wonder of God's love in creating new life Journey in Love Ecclesiastes 11:9-10 You who are young, be happy while you are young, and let your heart give you joy in the days of your youth.
-Follow the ways of your heart and whatever your eyes see, but know that for all these things.
+About where to Y3: How we Journey in Love Ecclesiastes get more information, help and advice about growing and changing, especially about puberty. live in love Y4: God loves us in our differences.
+Y5: God's love for everyone Y6: The wonder of God's love in creating new life 11:9-10 You who areyoung, behappy whileyou are young,and let yourheart give youjoy in the daysof your youth.Follow theways of yourheart andwhatever youreyes see, butknow that forall these things.
 About new opportunities and responsibilities that that increasing independence may bring.
 Children can only start full- time work once they've reached the minimum school leaving age - they can then work up to a maximum of 40 hours a week.
 Once Jigsaw Topic - Celebrating Difference 1 Peter 2:16 Live as people who are free, not using your freedom as a cover-up for evil, but living as servants of God.